-Parameter Description Access ID (1-256) Type in a unique identifier number for this access.
-This value can be set from 1 to 256.
-A lower value denotes a higher priority.
-Auto Assign - Ticking this check box will instruct the Switch to automatically assign an Access ID for the rule being created.
+Parameter Description Access ID (1-128) Type in a unique identifier number for this access.
+This value can be set from 1 to 128.
+Auto Assign - Select this check box will instruct the Switch to automatically assign an Access ID for the rule being created.
+Class Enter the IPv6 class mask value.
+Flow Label Configuring this field, in hex form, will instruct the Switch to examine the flow label field of the IPv6 header.
+This flow label field is used by a source to label sequences of packets such as non-default quality of service or real time service packets.
 Action Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
 Select Deny to specify that packets that match the access profile are not forwarded by the Switch and will be filtered.
 Select Mirror to specify that packets that match the access profile are mirrored to a port defined in the config mirror port command.
 Port Mirroring must be enabled and a target port must be set.
 Priority (0-7) Tick the corresponding check box to re-write the 802.1p default priority of a packet to the value entered in the Priority field, which meets the criteria specified previously in this command, before forwarding it on to the specified CoS queue.
 Otherwise, a packet will have its incoming 802.1p user priority re-written to its original value before being forwarded by the Switch.
 For more information on priority queues, CoS queues and mapping for 802.1p, see the QoS section of this manual.
 Replace Priority Tick this check box to replace the Priority value in the adjacent field.
 Replace DSCP (0-63) Select this option to instruct the Switch to replace the DSCP value (in a packet that meets the selected criteria) with the value entered in the adjacent field.
 When an ACL rule is added to change both the priority and DSCP of an IPv6 packet, only one of them can be modified due to a chip limitation.
 Currently the priority is changed when both the priority and DSCP are set to be modified.
-Replace ToS Precedence (0-7) Specify that the IP precedence of the outgoing packet is changed with the new value.
-If used without an action priority, the packet is sent to the default TC.
-Time Range Name Tick the check box and enter the name of the Time Range settings that has been previously configured in the Time Range Settings window.
-This will set specific times when this access rule will be implemented on the Switch.
-Counter Here the user can select the counter.
-By checking the counter, the administrator can see how many times that the rule was hit.
-Ports When a range of ports is to be configured, the Auto Assign check box MUST be ticked in the Access ID field of this window.
-If not, the user will be presented with an error message and the access rule will not be configured.
-Ticking the All Ports check box will denote all ports on the Switch.
-VLAN Name Specify the VLAN name to apply to the access rule.
-VLAN ID Specify the VLAN ID to apply to the access rule.